Aarception/Mo-information-security-portfolio/README.md

 I come from a long line of diplomats.
 I am not an activist, nor am I a pacifist.
 Tact and restraint are calibrated and precise.
 Model me accordingly, if you must.

-***Concern: It is important for institutional handling of this issue come to reflect 'coordination' and 'consensus' in the interest of fairness to all involved parties.***
+***Concern: It is important for institutional handling of this issue reflect 'coordination' and 'consensus' in the interest of fairness to all involved parties.***

 ---